Cha1tanyaa/QML-Benchmarking/README.md

 # Benchmarking for quantum machine learning models

-This repository contains tools to compare the performance of near-term quantum machine learning (QML) as well as standard classical machine learning models on supervised learning tasks.
+This repository contains a toolkit to compare the performance of near-term quantum machine learning (QML) with standard classical machine learning models on supervised learning tasks.

 It is based on pipelines using [Pennylane](https://pennylane.ai/) for the simulation of quantum circuits, [JAX](https://jax.readthedocs.io/en/latest/index.html) for training, and [scikit-learn](https://scikit-learn.org/) for the benchmarking workflows.

 Version 0.1 of the code can be used to reproduce the results in the study "Better than classical?
 The subtle art of benchmarking quantum machine learning models".

 ## Original Work and Contributions